-- The building principal, or - The office of the Director of Human Resources, Administration Building, 439-7024, or - The office of the Assistant Superintendent of Schools, Administration Building, 439-7014.
+- The building principal, or - The office of the Assistant Superintendent of Human Resources, Administration Building, 439-7024, or - The office of the directors of Elementary Instruction/Secondary Instruction, Administration Building, 439-7014.

 Penalties

 All individuals covered by this policy are hereby notified of the School District's intention to vigorously and strictly enforce the provisions of this policy and to take appropriate disciplinary measures against any person violating its terms.
 VIOLATIONS OF THIS POLICY MAY RESULT IN DISCIPLINARY ACTION UP TO AND INCLUDING EXPULSION FROM SCHOOL.